dg-demers/busyppp/README.md

   No changes are made to the line if busyppp (and wget) were stopped mid-download by pressing CTRL+C.

 Then, upon termination, busyppp writes, using the same coding scheme, a report of the download results to both the terminal window and the file wget-log.
-This is a consecutively numbered, double-spaced list.
+This is a consecutively numbered, double-spaced list of every non-blank, non-hash-mark-starting line or item in the download list.
 Actually, busyppp does this for both a download list file and a download list argument.

 #####  Busyppp's Exit/Error Codes and Stopping with CTRL+C  #####